kimkchau/bamazon/README.md

 # bamazon
-This project an Amazon-like storefront with a MySQL database was created.
-The app takes in orders from customers and deplete stock from the store's invertory.
+This project is an Amazon-like storefront with a MySQL database.
+The app takes in orders from customers and will deplete stock from the store's invertory.
 The MySQL and Inquirer npm packages was used in the app.

 ## Overview: Customer View
 1. A MySQL Database called 'bamazon' was created which includes a table called 'products'.